 In short, it is your Current Assets divided by your Current Liabilities.
 Now, if you haven’t studied accounting, you may still be none the wiser so let’s convert that to plainer English.

-Current Assets are the things you own (technically it’s things you have rights to but let’s keep it simple), that can be converted to cash fairly quickly.
-Bank accounts are an obvious inclusion but also in there are things like your outstanding debtors (the customers who owe you money) and your inventory or stock on hand.
+- Current Assets are the things you own.
+Technically, it is things you have rights to.
+But let’s keep it simple.
+Current Assets can be converted to cash fairly quickly.
+Bank accounts are an obvious inclusion but also in there are things like your outstanding debtors (the customers who owe you money).
+They also count in your inventory or stock on hand.

-On the other side, Current Liabilities are the things you owe that need to be paid in the short term (and that’s generally a 12-month timeframe).
-This includes things like credit cards, loans, accounts payable, what you owe for GST and payroll.
+- On the other side, Current Liabilities are the things you owe.
+These need to be paid in the short term, generally within a 12-month timeframe.
+You can include things like credit cards, loans, accounts payable, what you owe for GST/VAT and payroll.